 To be honest, the only way to access the beach is from the sea as the beach is surrounded by very steep cliffs that can be dangerous.

-Afterwards, hop over to visit the Keri Caves, see the Agios Dionisios Church and stop for dinner at the Greek Traditional Cafe Ouzeri.
+Afterwards, hop over to visit the Keri Caves (via a boat tour), see the Agios Dionisios Church and stop for dinner at the Greek Traditional Cafe Ouzeri.
 They make the best moussaka.

 Part of the Greek Cyclades, Andros island is not quite as well-known as the likes of Santorini or Mykonos.
 That being said, it shouldn’t be bypassed, especially if you want a slice of authentic Greek life.